Daniel Grove

 Daniel Grove (December 14, 1923 – September 13, 1999) was a United States Army veteran, probation counselor, public official, and state representative in Colorado.
 He was a Democrat.

 He served as probation officer for Denver's juvenile court.
 The Denver Public Library has a collection of his papers.

 Grove was the eighth of ten children, born to Elbert V. and Mary M. Grove.
 His father was a blacksmith in Millport, Alabama.
 His family moved to Tuscaloosa, Alabama when he was a toddler, and he studied at Tuscaloosa County Training School and the Industrial High School in Tuscaloosa before dropping out in 1940 to join the Army.
-He married Mary E. Hyche on November 7, 1940 at the age of 17.
+He married Mary E. Hyche on November 7, 1940, at the age of 17.
 They had four boys.

+He served in the Colorado House of Representatives from 1965 to 1968.